Slides 📊

 Examples of Poisson Distributions

-Several real-world scenarios approximately follow Poisson distributions:
+Several real-world scenarios approximately follow the rules of Poisson processes:

 Radioactive decay: The number of alpha particles emitted from uranium-238 in one minute